Main studio: https://scratch.mit.edu/studios/4487599/

 3. We need you to be active!
 Please be honest.

 4. We're curious on the qualities you think a manager should have so that we know how you'll act.

 5. We want to know if you'll handle them correctly.

 6. We want to know if you'll handle this correctly.

 7. You need to be good at teamwork if you're going to be a manager!
 But you can always use LDaAS as a practice for teamwork, so you don't really have to be good at it.
+We just want to know what to expect.
 Please be honest.

 8. We want to see how you'd do this so we know you won't make students feel bad.

 9. We just want to make sure you have no worries, or that if you do, we can help you with them.

 10. We're just curious about what you'd like to learn.

 - Inspiration: Elements Cafe’s Interview Studio